 Productions traveling to northern Finland for a film shoot will find it easy and convenient, thanks to 5 airports, public transportation and well-maintained infrastructure.

 Lapland is in the Arctic, but unlike Siberia, Alaska or other exotic Arctic locations, getting here is easy, whether you come by airplane, train or car.
-Please note that the COVID-19 pandemic can affect travelling to Finland and Lapland.
-Up-to-date travel information and COVID-19 guidelines can be found in this article.

 Despite the expansive size of Lapland, operating in the area is effortless thanks to wide transportation, service and cellular networks.
 Though most of Lapland sits above the Arctic Circle, getting here is effortless, whether you’re flying, driving or taking the train.
 The region’s long-standing tradition as a holiday and outdoor recreation destination has created excellent transport and support services throughout the entire province.
 It is possible to fly into an airport minutes away from the Arctic landscapes and stay in a comfortable hotel, even when filming in the wilderness.